espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Extra Packaging Files
 ---------------------

-In this section, you would add files that are used to help component registry know your component better.
+In this section, you would add files that are used to help the ESP Component Registry know your component better.
 When this section is finished, the file structure would look like:

 .. code-block:: text